Amy Gleason

-Amy Gleason is an American healthcare executive and former nurse who has served as the acting administrator of the United States DOGE Service since 2025.
+Amy Gleason (born 1971 or 1972) is an American healthcare executive and former nurse who has served as the acting administrator of the United States DOGE Service from 2025 to until its dissolution in 2026.

-Gleason graduated from the University of Tennessee.
-She worked as an emergency room nurse but quit her job after her daughter was diagnosed with juvenile myositis in 2010.
-Gleason co-founded CareSync in 2011 and served as its chief operating officer.
+Gleason worked as an emergency room nurse until 2010, when she quit her job after her daughter was diagnosed with juvenile myositis.
+She co-founded CareSync in 2011 and served as its chief operating officer.
 After the company abruptly shut down, she began working for the United States Digital Service as a digital services expert in October 2018.
-Her work involved improving technology systems at the Centers for Disease Control and Prevention and the Centers for Medicare and Medicaid Services.
-Gleason was a member of the White House Coronavirus Task Force's data team.
-She left the Digital Service in December 2021.
-Gleason served as the chief product officer of Main Street Health and worked with Russell Street Ventures.
+Gleason left the Digital Service in December 2021.
+Gleason served as the chief product officer of Main Street Health.

-In December 2024, Brad Smith, the founder of Russell Street Ventures, began advising Elon Musk on the Department of Government Efficiency.
-That month, she rejoined the United States Digital Service and recommended three applicants, including Luke Farritor.
-By February 2025, Gleason was assisting officials at the Centers for Medicare and Medicaid Services.
-On February 25, an official in the Trump administration stated that Gleason had been serving as the acting administrator of the United States DOGE Service.
-Her role as administrator was largely assumed by Steve Davis; she has focused on technology at the United States Department of Health and Human Services, including standardizing data-sharing between the federal government and companies.
+In December 2024, Gleason rejoined the United States Digital Service as part of the Department of Government Efficiency.
+In February 2025, an official in the Trump administration stated that Gleason had been serving as the acting administrator of the United States DOGE Service.
+Her role as administrator was largely assumed by Steve Davis; Gleason has focused on technology at the United States Department of Health and Human Services.

-Early life and education (1971–1993)
+Early life and education

-Gleason graduated from the University of Tennessee.
+Gleason was born in 1971 or 1972.
+She is a graduate of the University of Tennessee.

 Career

 Early work and healthcare executive (1993–2018)

 Gleason worked as an emergency room nurse but quit her job after her daughter was diagnosed with juvenile myositis in 2010.
 She worked at Veradigm, then known as Allscripts.
 Gleason co-founded CareSync in 2011 and served as its chief operating officer.
 Additionally, Gleason served as the vice president of research for the Cure JM Foundation from 2014 to 2018.
 She spoke about her daughter's condition in a TEDx event in Boston in April 2020.
-Gleason studied "gamification" at the University of Pennsylvania.
+Gleason studied gamification at the University of Pennsylvania.
 She founded a consultancy business, Gleason Strategies, in Florida.
 In 2015, the Obama administration named Gleason as one of nine "Champions of Change for Precision Medicine".